avs3c/Rubeus-AMSI-tickets-dump/README.md

 base64 and caesar cipher are used in order to decrypt and run the scripts on the fly.

 1. Compile Rubeus and get the executable (preferably a x64 version).
 Instructions: https://github.com/GhostPack/Rubeus?tab=readme-ov-file#compile-instructions
-2. Encrypt Rubeus and the AMSI CLR bypass.
+2. Encode Rubeus and the AMSI CLR bypass.
 Set the Rubeus executable name ($RPath) and bypass name ($CPath) in encode_files.ps1.
     Then in a powershell session:
     <code>Set-ExecutionPolicy Bypass -Scope Process
     .\encode_files.ps1</code>